DevMike/amenitiz_technical_challenge/README.md

 # 🧾 Amenitiz Technical Challenge – Checkout System

-A flexible and test-driven Ruby checkout system developed for the Amenitiz backend technical challenge.
+A flexible and test-driven Ruby checkout system developed for the Amenitiz backend technical challenge described there https://github.com/amenitiz/be-technical-challenge.

 The application allows scanning products, applying promotional rules, and computing the final total.
 The system is modular and built for extensibility — adding new pricing rules or products is straightforward.